US Immigration US Immigration English | Español

 • Links to application forms

-Important: This information guide contains marriage procedures only.
+IMPORTANT: This information guide contains marriage procedures only.
 It does not include information on how to apply for a Green Card based on the marriage.
-For detailed information on how to receive a Green Card based on a marriage to a U.S. citizen, please download the Green Card through Marriage application guide.
+For detailed information on how to receive a Green Card based on a marriage to a U.S. citizen, please download the Green Card through Marriage Application Guide.